alex-shapiro/ditto/README.md

 ## Limitations

-Ditto does not provide functions for site allocation or network connections.
-Site allocation must be handled carefully; Ditto may fail to maintain consistency if multiple clients use the same site concurrently.
+Ditto does not provide site allocation or networking features.
+Site allocation in particular must be handled carefully; two or more clients using the same site concurrently will lead to consistency errors.

-Ditto requires that each site send its messages to other sites in order; otherwise it may fail to maintain consistency between sites.
+All remote operations received from some site **S** must be executed in the order that they were generated at **S**.
+Out-of-order remote execution will lead to consistency errors.

 The root value of a CRDT cannot be replaced.
 This means that your root value type is permanent; if you create a CRDT with a String or Bool root type, that means your CRDT is immutable!

 Mutable container types **Object**, **Array**, and **AttributedString** have significant memory and storage overhead associated with both the container and each element.
 A CRDT, when stored, may take over 3x the size of the equivalent non-CRDT JSON structure.
 This overhead is due to CRDT requirements of unique IDs for each item.

+Ditto is closely bound to `serde_json` at the moment.
+It is a required crate; this may change over time as more compact binary encoder are evaluated for serialization to disk and network.